enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 That makes... no sense.

 Anyway Bad news you can't have a complex plan like in classroom good new... you don't have to.
 Just focus ONE single aspect. nail it down (I mean destroy that shit) and move on.
-For example, I'm studying japanese rn.
-I exclusively learn to use new words in multiple context which mean: I hardly care about listening, grammar, and even learning kanjis.
+For example, I'm studying japanese rn. because I'm masochistic and I wanna do small talk with natives ya know?
+Like Konichiwa,  ii tenki desune?
+Yametekudasai.
+Humhum
-I simply just add and learn new words in mulitple context over and over again.
-There's zero decision making involve, and I've been steadily progressing over the month.
+So my focus is learning a ton of words an sentences.
+ANd I don't care about listening, grammar, and even learning the alphabet.
-When I'll reach my target number of words,  I'll focus on grammar, nail down the most important parts of it like conjugasion or particle, and then move on to speaking.
+Everyday zero decision making involve: Just learn more words/sentences until I reach 300 and I'm getting better..

-But somehow you end up learning the grammar, at the same time trying to read a lot, memorize words.
-Then you have tons of books, website, apps, and surely you give up!
+Then  I'll focus on grammar, KILL the most important parts of it like conjugasion or particles... then move to speaking.

-Why not focus on...
-1
+So think about the most important aspect of your learning.
+Do you want to order food in Korean?
+Or listen to novelas in spanish?
+Find out what's important for you, and